sailor-simulator/sailor-simulator/README.md

 ## Summary

 Online simulator for young sailors.
-Answer the questions step by step and observe yout progress.
+Answer the questions step by step and observe your progress.

 ## Framework